ROSSINGTON A.S.C. RULES

-2.1 The objects of the Club shall be the objects of the Amateur Swimming Association and in particular to promote, teach and encourage the skills of swimming, diving, life saving, survival and related activities.
+2.1 The objects of the Club shall be the teaching, development and practice of swimming, diving, life saving, survival and other related activities for its members and shall, where appropriate, be to compete.
 In the furtherance of these objects:

-2.2 The Club shall be affiliated to Yorkshire District Amateur Swimming Association (and shall adopt and conform to the rules of such association) and such other bodies as the Club may determine from time to time.
+2.2 The Club shall be affiliated to Swim England North East Region (and shall adopt and conform to the rules of such association) and such other bodies as the Club may determine from time to time.

-2.3 The business and affairs of the Club shall at all times be conducted in accordance with the Laws and Technical Rules of the Amateur Swimming Association (“ASA Laws”) and in particular:
+2.3 The business and affairs of the Club shall at all times be conducted in accordance with the Laws, Regulations and Technical Rules of the A.S.A. (‘ASA Laws’) and in particular:

 2.3.1 all competing members shall be eligible competitors as defined in ASA Laws; and

-2.3.3 members of the Club shall in accordance with ASA Laws comply with the ASA Child Protection Procedures.
+2.3.3 members of the Club shall in accordance with ASA Laws comply with the ASA Child Safeguarding Policy, Regulations and Procedures.

-2.4 By virtue of the affiliation of the Club to Yorkshire District Amateur Swimming Association the Club and all members of the Club acknowledge that they are subject to the laws and rules of:
+2.4 By virtue of the affiliation of the Club to Swim England North East Region the Club and all members of the Club acknowledge that they are subject to the laws, regulations, rules and constitutions of:

-2.4.2 the Amateur Swimming Association; (to include the ASA/ISTC Code of Ethics); and
+2.4.2 the Amateur Swimming Association; (to include the ASA/IOS Code of Ethics); and

 2.5 In the event that there shall be any conflict between any rule or by-law of the Club and any of the Governing Body Rules then the relevant Governing Body Rule shall prevail.